dwavesystems/dwave-ocean-sdk/getting_started.rst

 Demonstrations
 ==============

+Copy (clone) open-source code to run demos of solving known problems on a D-Wave system.

 * `Circuit Fault Diagnosis <https://github.com/dwavesystems/circuit-fault-diagnosis-demo>`_

   Demonstrates the use of the D-Wave system to solve circuit fault diagnosis, the problem of identifying